vsk-1167/vsk-1167/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 💡 As an aspiring physician-scientist, I am motivated by the nexus of machine learning, genomics, and immunology.
+My aim is to translate advances in these fields towards understanding and treating cancer.

 My research so far has centered around building computational tools and analyzing genomic data to decode biological phenomena.
 - 🎓 In college, I built software to elucidate the transcriptome of a non-model microbe with potential climate change applications.